daffainfo/ctf-writeup/DeadSec CTF 2023/XEE1/README.md

 > flag in flag.txt

 ## About the Challenge
-We have been given a website that contains a login page
+We were given a website that contains a login page

 ![preview](images/preview.png)